emilyjt/docker_django_postgres_template/README.md

 There are several alternative custom user models included in this project:

 * Login with an email address

+  * with a username field
+  * without a username field

 * Username is no longer case sensitive

 *With more to come in the future*